Jump to content

 I find the dispute over Zimmerman's ethnic heritage utterly stupid on the basis that many people seem to be arguing that if you're Hispanic, then you're completely incapable of profiling black males, like it's something only Caucasians can do.
 To add insult to injury, people are playing the "token black friend" card: "He's helped blacks in the past, thus he couldn't have profiled Trayvon!"

-And hey, speaking of the token black friend card, this dumb fuck irks me.
-So glad he got eviscerated.
+And hey, speaking of the token black friend card,

 Edit: Another thing about this entire debacle that has frustrated me is whether or not Zimmerman sustaining injuries adds credence to his lack of arrest, basically that because Trayvon hit him back, it's perfectly okay that he's free then because- hey- he got hit; self-defense.
 I have a hard time believing on the surface that a guy with a gun who outweighs his opponent by nearly 100 lbs. can claim self defense because his opponent got frightened and hit him back, and worse that people are effectively arguing Martin, the guy who's actually dead here, didn't have the right to self-defense in this regard.
 Butters my toast, it does.